CesiumGS/gltf-pipeline/README.md

 npm run eslint-watch
 ```

-### Building for Cesium integration
+### Building for CesiumJS integration

-Some functionality of gltf-pipeline is used by Cesium as a third party library.
+Some functionality of gltf-pipeline is used by CesiumJS as a third party library.
 The necessary files can be generated using:

 ```
 npm run build-cesium
 ```

-This will output a portion of the gltf-pipeline code into the `dist/cesium` folder for use with Cesium in the browser.
+This will output a portion of the gltf-pipeline code into the `dist/cesium` folder for use with CesiumJS in the browser.

 ### Running Test Coverage